Martín Gaitán

-Martín Gaitán (born June 15, 1978 in Paraná) is a former Argentine rugby union footballer and a current coach.
-He played as a centre.
+Martín Gaitán (born June 15, 1978, in Paraná) is a former rugby union football player and current coach from Argentina.

 Gaitán started his career with Club Atlético San Isidro in 1997.
 He soon earned his debut for the national team, playing against the United States team in 1998.
 He then spent most of the next four years playing sevens.
+He played as a centre.

-In 2002, Gaitán moved to France to play for Biarritz and in 2003 he was selected to be part of the Argentina Rugby World Cup squad.
+In 2002, Gaitán moved to France to play for Biarritz, but only played two Heineken Cup seasons due to having a European passport and in 2003 he was selected to be part of the Argentina Rugby World Cup squad.

+In 2005, he eventually played in the French Championship from the 2004–05 season, taking part at the victory of the Bouclier de Brennus.
+He did not took part at the 2005 and 2006 finals due to a knee injury.

 He was selected to play for Argentina at the 2007 tournament, but a scan revealed that he had a blocked artery in his heart, this meant that missed the tournament in order to have surgery.
 He eventually had to retire from rugby because of this.

-He has been the assistant coach for the National senior side under head coach Daniel Hourcade since 2013.
+In 2009, he became coach of the Biarritz Olympique youth team and video analyst for the first-grade team.